 4. Ghost

-Ghost is designed for independent publishers who value clean design and powerful monetization tools.
+Ghost is for independent publishers who appreciate a clean design and the availability of powerful monetization tools.

 Free Blogging Platforms Similar to Blogger